 Lone worker solutions are available to protect both staff and managers.
-This article highlights the ways in which the usage of these solutions can be increased.
+We highlight the ways in which the usage of these lone working solutions can be increased.

 Establishing a safe working environment for lone workers can be different from managing the health and safety of your other employees.
 You should carry out a risk assessment to determine what risks your lone workers may be facing.
 You may find that these risks can only be controlled or reduced by investing in lone worker solutions (such as mobile apps or personal alarms), but as an employer fear that these solutions won’t be well received.